 Undo and redo

-These functions can be used if you want to undo an edit you have just made or restore an edit that you have undone.
+These functions can be used if you want to undo an edit you have just made or restore an edit you have undone.

 Save

-As the name suggests, this button saves your changes.
 It’s important that you save often while working on your chatbot, and we recommend you save every time you add a new Module.
 Any time there are unsaved edits, the Save button will change from grey to red.
-Once your edits are saved, the button will change back to grey.
+Once your edits are saved, the button will change back to grey.savebuttonchanging

 Test

-Here you can test the communication flow of the chatbot.
-It’s nice to do this regularly to get a sense of the messages from the user's perspective, as well as see the timing of your messages in practice.
-You will need to save changes before you can test your newest edits; otherwise, you will only be testing the last saved version of the chatbot.
+Here you can open the Tester to experiment with the communication flow of the chatbot.
+It’s nice to do this regularly to get a sense of the messages from the user's perspective and see your messages' timing in practice.

 Additionally, the testing feature allows you to set some Initial Variables.